 - a.
-The Council shall consist of seven members who are residents of Hamilton; - b.
+The Council shall consist of seven voting members and two alternates who are residents of Hamilton.
+An alternate shall have voting rights only when a quorum is not present and the Alternate is so designated by the Chair of the Council in the member's absence; - b.
 Membership on the Council shall be for a 3 year term; - c.
 A candidate for Council membership shall submit a letter of intent to the Chairman and be voted on by the Council before presenting the name to the Board of Selectmen for appointment;

 - d.
-If a resignation or incapacity of any officer or member occurs, the Council shall recommend to the Selectmen a successor whom a majority of the Board of Selectmen shall appoint to serve out the term; - e.
+If a resignation or incapacity of any officer or member occurs, the remaining term will be filled consistent with the Town of Hamilton Board of Selectmen's policy for filling committee vacancies; - e.
 A quorum shall be 4 members; - f.
 All members shall be sworn in by the Town Clerk within 10 days of their appointment; - g.
 All members shall serve without compensation.